21 February 2021

 Introduction

-My personal belief is that a deeper understanding of consciousness can help us better understand the UFO phenomenon and vice versa.
+My belief is that a deeper understanding of consciousness can help us better understand the UFO phenomenon and vice versa.
 How?
 My best guess at the moment is that the common factor that will explain the intimate connection between consciousness (i.e., altered perception/experience of reality as reported by experiencers) and the UFO phenomenon is some kind of quantum process.
 Perhaps consciousness is a fundamental property of the universe, and every one of us is a specific manifestation, or expression, of the fundamental consciousness?

-Penrose is also convinced that consciousness is not computation and that consciousness is more than quantum mechanical (not in any new age-like manner, but simply because Penrose thinks we do not yet have an accurate understanding of quantum physics).
-You can listen to Penrose talk about his view of consciousness in this short clip (duration 22:59 minutes) from a longer interview of Penrose by Lex Fridman on his Youtube channel, Artificial Intelligence with Lex Fridman (a link to the full episode with Penrose from March 2020 is found in the description of the short clip).
+Penrose is also convinced that consciousness is not computation, and that consciousness is more than quantum mechanical (not in any new age-like manner, but simply because Penrose thinks we do not yet have an accurate understanding of quantum physics).
+You can listen to Penrose discuss his view of consciousness in this short clip (duration 22:59 minutes) from a longer interview of Penrose by Lex Fridman on his YouTube channel, Artificial Intelligence with Lex Fridman (a link to the full episode with Penrose from March 2020 is found in the description of the short clip).

 But, whatever the studies of consciousness -- and the UFO phenomenon -- will tell us about human nature, science cannot tell us what we should do with all the data and the results.

 How should we act on such knowledge?
-Is it possible for humanity to agree on what to think and how to do with these potentially revolutionizing insights about ourselves and reality?
+Is it possible for humanity to agree on what to think and how to do with these potentially revolutionising insights about ourselves and reality?
 These questions take us to the point of this post.
 (Sorry for the somewhat incoherent introduction...).

 The point of this post